minad/consult/README.md

      In contrast, Selectrum already comes with its own function.
   * `consult-minor-mode-menu`: Enable/disable minor mode.
 Supports narrowing to on/off/local/global modes by pressing `i/o/l/g SPC` respectively.
+  * `consult-mode-command`: Run a command from the currently active minor or major modes.
+Supports narrowing to local-minor/global-minor/major mode via the keys `l/g/m`.
   * `consult-theme`: Select a theme and disable all currently enabled themes.
      Supports live preview of the theme while scrolling through the candidates.

 ## Live previews